SanderMertens/flecs/docs/Queries.md

 ### AndFrom, OrFrom, NotFrom Operators
 The `AndFrom`, `OrFrom` and `NotFrom` operators make it possible to match a list of components that is defined outside of the query.
 Instead of matching the id provided in the term, the operators match the list of components _of_ the provided id as if they were provided as a list of terms with `And`, `Or` or `Not` operators.
 For example, if entity `e` has components `Position, Velocity` and is combined in a query with the `AndFrom` operator, entities matching the query must have both `Position` and `Velocity`.

 The `AndFrom`, `OrFrom` and `NotFrom` operators are especially useful when combined with prefab entities, which by default are not matched with queries themselves.
-Components that have the `DontInherit` property are ignored while matching the operators, which means that using a prefab in combination with `AndFrom`, `OrFrom` and `NotFrom` will not cause components like `Prefab` or `ChildOf` to be considered.
+Components that have the `(OnInstantiate, DontInherit)` property are ignored while matching the operators, which means that using a prefab in combination with `AndFrom`, `OrFrom` and `NotFrom` will not cause components like `Prefab` or `ChildOf` to be considered.

 Component lists can be organized recursively by adding an id to an entity with the `AND` and `OR` id flags.